{alt_text_cv}

 • Drugs

-Lithium is a highly reactive and light metal that can affect cell signaling in the brain.
-High doses can help treat mania and depression, but must be carefully monitored because serious side effects can occur.
-High doses are unlikely to help Alzheimer's patients, but a low pharmaceutical dose may improve cognition and protect against Alzheimer's in elderly people with mild memory impairment.
+Lithium is a naturally occurring element that can affect cell signaling in the brain.
+The medication can help treat psychiatric disorders, but patients must be carefully monitored because serious side effects can occur.
+Some studies suggest that a low pharmaceutical dose of lithium may provide some cognitive benefit to patients with mild cognitive impairment or dementia, but findings are inconsistent.
+Ongoing studies may shed new light on the use of lithium for cognitive health and dementia.
 The safety of even low doses of lithium for elderly people is uncertain.

 Evidence

-• 8 randomized controlled trials (2 with Alzheimer's patients, 1 in mild cognitive impairment, and 5 with amyotrophic lateral sclerosis (ALS) patients)
+• 11 clinical trials (2 in people with mild cognitive impairment, 4 in Alzheimer's patients, 5 in amyotrophic lateral sclerosis [ALS] patients)

 • Numerous preclinical studies